 Fuel injectors decrease the pressure within fuel systems, and fuel pumps increase the pressure within the fuel system.

-Both fuel injectors and fuel pumps are powered by electricity from your vehicle’s electrical system.
+Both fuel injectors and fuel pumps operate through electricity from your vehicle’s electrical system.

 If your Fuel Injector is failing, Visit Diesel Components, Inc. for Diesel Fuel Injection Pump Repair